efornara/jbit/doc/jbdoc/tutorial.md

 STA is the mnemonic of STore Accumulator and is in a way the opposite of LDA: it replaces the content of a cell with the content of the Accumulator.

-The "qsref" book contains the full list of the mnemonics of the CPU.
-Again, you are not expected to understand all of them by the brief descriptions contained in that book, but, even without looking at the list, you should already be able to guess what a few other valid mnemonics (LDX, STX, LDY, STY, INY, DEX and DEY) stand for.
+The "qsref" page contains the full list of the mnemonics of the CPU.
+Again, you are not expected to understand all of them by the brief descriptions contained in that page, but, even without looking at the list, you should already be able to guess what a few other valid mnemonics (LDX, STX, LDY, STY, INY, DEX and DEY) stand for.